-NOTE: For 2022 the Grand Depart moves forward one week to the 3rd Thursday in October.
-The AZT300 & AZT800 will start concurrently at border monument 103 in 2022 and the new rider limit is 60 total riders.
-Social distancing rules apply, please carry a mask for use in public areas.
+The AZT300 & AZT800 will start concurrently at border monument 103 in 2023 and the rider limit is 60 total riders.

 Please check the Announcements page for any last minute updates, registration & important information.

 Suggested Start Date: Thursday October 17th, 2024. *ITTs are always encouraged!!

 (3rd Thursday in October each year) *Registration opens one month prior to the Grand Depart

 Choose your poison: 300 miles / 800 miles